noir-lang/noir/l1-contracts/README.md

 # L1 Contracts

-This directory contains the Ethereum smart contract that we will be using for progressing the state of the Rollup.
+This directory contains the Ethereum smart contracts for progressing the state of the Rollup.

 ## Installation